GuyTevet/CLoSD/README.md

 <details>
   <summary><b>Text-to-motion</b></summary>

-- The raw result are at `https://huggingface.co/guytevet/CLoSD/blob/main/evaluation/closd/eval.log`, this code should reproduce it.
+- The raw results are at `https://huggingface.co/guytevet/CLoSD/blob/main/evaluation/closd/eval.log`, this code should reproduce it.
 - To reproduce Table 3 in the paper.
 - The evaluation process runs on pre-recorded data.